plutonik-a/berlin-wastewater-dashboard/README.md

 ## Project Description

-This project is a dashboard for visualizing SARS-CoV-2 and other potential pathogens in Berlin’s wastewater.
+This dashboard visualizes SARS-CoV-2 levels in Berlin’s wastewater to support public health monitoring through open environmental data.

-It serves as a demonstrator and a starting point for working with open API data, data visualization using D3.js, and interactive web applications.
+Built with D3.js and a modular structure, it visualizes live data from a public API.

 ---